“I tell you the truth, unless you are born again, you

 the realm of Christendom believe that a person must be "born again" in

-order to go to heaven and be with Jesus.
+order to go to heaven to be with Jesus.
 That belief is said to be based

 on the conversation that Jesus had with Nicodemus, a Pharisee and ruler

-of the Jews, who came to Jesus after dark to visit him privately.
+of the Jews, who came to visit Jesus privately one night after dark.
 When

-account of the many miracles, Jesus answered him, saying:
+account of his many miracles ― Jesus answered him, saying:

 "I tell you the truth, no one can see the kingdom of God unless he is